flyntwp/flynt/Components/ListPosts/README.md

 ----

-Text: A vertical post list which shows post of a selected post type.
+Text: A vertical post list which shows posts of a selected post type.

 ----